ljpatrick/marxpaint/magic/docs/README.txt

              Note: This function is called once, when Tux Paint exits.

       Plugin event functions:

+           * void switchin(magic_api * api, int which,
+             SDL_Surface * snapshot, SDL_Surface * canvas)
+             void switchout(magic_api * api, int which,
+             SDL_Surface * snapshot, SDL_Surface * canvas)
+             switchin() is called whenever one of the plugin's Magic tools becomes active, and switchout() is called whenever one becomes inactive.
+This can be because the user just clicked a specific Magic tool (the current one is switched-out, and a new one is switched-in).

+             It can also happen when user leaves/returns from the selection of "Magic" tools when doing some other activity (i.e., using a different tool, such as "Text" or "Brush", activating a momentary tool, such as "Undo" and "Redo", or returning from a dialog - possibly with a new picture when it switches back - such as "Open", "New" or "Quit").
+In this case, the same Magic tool is first 'switched-out', and then 'switched-back-in', usually moments later.

+             These functions allow users to interact in complicated was with Magic tools (for example, a tool that lets the user draw multiple freehand strokes, and then uses that as input such as handwriting - normally, the user could click somewhere in the canvas to tell the Magic tool they are 'finished', but if they switch to another tool, the Magic tool may want to undo any temporary changes to the canvas).

+             These functions could also be used to streamline certain effects; a behind-the-scenes copy of the entire canvas could be altered in some way when the user first switches to the canvas, and then pieces of that copy could be drawn on the canvas when they draw with the Magic tool.
+             Note: Added to Tux Paint 0.9.21; Magic API version '0x00000002'

            * void set_color(magic_api * api, Uint8 r, Uint8 g, Uint8 g)
              Tux Paint will call this function to inform the plugin of the